Nimo

 Important points to keep in mind

-Limiting factors define the tolerance range and set distribution boundaries.
+Limiting factors establish tolerance ranges and distribution boundaries.

-Temperature increases cause poleward or uphill range shifts rather than uniform expansion .
+Temperature increases induce poleward or uphill range shifts instead of uniform expansion.

-Lichens and aquatic invertebrates serve as practical bioindicators of pollution .
+Lichens and aquatic invertebrates effectively serve as bioindicators of pollution.

-Deforestation reduces habitat area and connectivity, producing cascading distribution effects .
+Deforestation reduces habitat and connectivity, leading to cascading distribution effects.

-Invasive species change community structure by outcompeting or poisoning native species .
+Invasive species alter community structure by outcompeting native organisms.

-Sampling must be random or systematic with adequate size to avoid biased distribution estimates .
+Sampling should be random or systematic, with adequate sizes to avoid biased distribution estimates.

-Short-term responses (behavioural shifts) may differ from long-term outcomes (evolution or extinction).
+Short-term responses may differ from long-term outcomes related to evolution or extinction.

 Built with v0